eligrubbs/euchrez/README.md

-# euchre-zig
+# euchrez
-Implementation of Euchre in Zig
+Implementation of Euchre in Zig.

+Meant to be used as a library in your program to play euchre games.

+The `Game` type is intended only to move the game forward/backward.
+An interface for loading each of the 4 players as unique agents has not been created yet.

 ### Benchmarks:

-When built with `-Doptimize=ReleaseFast`:
+When built with `-Drelease=true`:

 |    Games   | Time to play (sec, ms) |
 |  --------  |  ----------------  |